realcopycat/AIRGCN/README.md

 This is an <Adaptive,Inductive and Rapid Graph Convolution Network> for text classification

+## Env configuration

+Python 3.8.5

+CUDA 11.0

+and the packages we used are listed in `requirement.txt`.

 ## How to replicate the result in the paper?

 1. unzip the dataset in `/data`